What Is the DAT®?

 Try a sample question for the Perceptual Ability Test

 In this question, a flat pattern will be presented.
 This pattern is to be folded into a three dimensional figure.
 The correct figure is one of the four given at the right of the pattern.
 There is only one correct figure.
 The outside of the pattern is what is seen at the left.

 Determine how the different faces meet.

-The Quantitative Reasoning section tests your proficiency in mathematics and assesses your problem solving skills.
+The Quantitative Reasoning section tests your proficiency in mathematics and assesses your problem-solving skills.
 The questions you encounter on this section range from simple arithmetic to more advanced trigonometric problems.
 You'll have 45 minutes to answer 40 questions.

 Try a sample question for DAT Quantitative Reasoning

 Which of the following variables cannot be equal to 0 if(v + w)(x - y - z)(x + y + z)z= 3?

 Answer & Explanation:

 The answer is E.